Blog

 Things changed once Murdock Hyundai implemented BILL.
 The company could process invoices directly through BILL's robust platform by creating electronic vendor profiles.
 Julie could process payments faster using ACH, and some vendors agreed to credit card payments when processed through BILL Spend & Expense.

 Julie now completes her AP processes in half the time—while minimizing the floor space once occupied by physical paperwork.
-Best of all, the BILL Divvy Corporate cards make handling and tracking everyday expenses easier, giving Murdock Hyundai total control over its budget.
+Best of all, the BILL Divvy Cards powered by Visa* make handling and tracking everyday expenses easier, giving Murdock Hyundai total control over its budget.

 Case study 2: Galileo Learning